 What’s the Difference Between Highlights, Lowlights and Babylights?

-Babylights are a form of highlighting, but you really can’t tell the person has highlights installed because the hair sections are so tiny.
-They look very natural as if you have highlights from the sun or from henna
+Babylights are a form of highlighting, but you really can’t tell the person has highlights applied because the hair sections are so tiny.
+They look very natural as if you have highlights from the sun or from henna.

 For all textures of hair, there isn’t a more professional and, therefore, natural look than highlights or babylights and lowlights combined.
 For the most genuine look, just remember not to lighten or darken your hair in more than two shades.

 Beyond that, you have complete freedom to warm up your highlights with a reddish tone, use the same tone range as your original locks or cool your hair down with an ashy color.
-The two procedures aren’t as expensive as you’d expect and the results are really dazzling.
+Both procedures offer a highly customizable way to add dimension to your natural color.

 FAQs